mathicorn/portfolio-hanna/docs/assignments/assignment1.md

 - Describe your experience with playing instrumental music
 - What about your musical activities did you enjoy and not enjoy?
 (Followup: explain why you enjoyed/didn't enjoy each of these aspects)
 - What were some challenges that you faced during your journey?
 (Followup: how did you overcome these challenges?)
+- If you could make some changes to your journey with music so far, what would they be and why?
 </details>

 <details>